Home / Resume / Hospitality / Front Desk (No Exp)

 Key skills to include

-These skills from non-hotel jobs transfer directly to front desk work:
+These skills from non-hotel jobs transfer directly to front desk work and double as ATS keywords:

 Cash Handling